-How can RMIT learn to build bridges, pathways and support networks that help learners thrive in any circumstance, and find the best way to pursue whatever career path makes sense for them?
+How can RMIT learn to build bridges, pathways and support networks that help learners thrive in any circumstance, and find the best way to pursue the career path that makes the most sense for them?

-If we continue pursuing this vision, should the architecture of our education programs be renewed or redesigned?
-How should we approach this task?
+As we continue pursuing this vision, should the architecture of our education programs be renewed or redesigned?
+How should we approach this work?